forcedotcom/salesforcedx-vscode/docs/_articles/en/lwc/linting.md

    }
    ```

-2. Add the Salesforce ESLint configuration and ESLint to devDependencies.

-    ```json
-    "devDependencies" {
-        "@salesforce/eslint-config-lwc": "0.4.0",
-        "eslint": "^5.16.0"
-    }
-    ```

-3. To install the dependencies, run `npm install` on your project directory.
+2. If your `package.json` does not contain the above lint commands, run `npm install @salesforce/eslint-config-lwc eslint@5 -D`.

-4. To start linting, run `npm run lint:lwc`.
+3. To start linting, run `npm run lint:lwc`.
 You must have components in your project in order to run this command.

-5. If you don't have a `package.json` file, copy [this file](https://github.com/forcedotcom/salesforcedx-templates/blob/master/src/templates/project/package.json) and save it in your project.
+4. If you don't have a `package.json` file, copy [this file](https://github.com/forcedotcom/salesforcedx-templates/blob/master/src/templates/project/package.json) and save it in your project.
 Then, run `npm install`.

-6. Check whether you have `.eslintignore` and `.eslintrc.json` files included in your project.
+5. Check whether you have `.eslintignore` and `.eslintrc.json` files included in your project.
     - If you have `.eslintrc.json`, add the following line to the file.

          ```json